Awee3/react-web-project/README.md

 # web-project
-This is a fullstack web project for boarding house(kos) landing page
+  This is a fullstack web project for boarding house(kos) landing page\\
-//This web features a payment getway using midtrans
+  This web has a payment getway features using midtrans API.